Bangabandhu Island: Geographical extent and topography

 At first, the Island was only 2 acres, but today it stands at around 10 square kilometers.
 Above sea level, its height is about 2 meters.
 The island has a sandy beach which is 9 kilometer long and 500 meter wide.
 There are small sand dunes or sandbars behind the island.
-Before less than ten years, verdant expanse of forest and mangrove forest developed in the island.
+Within less than ten years, a verdant expanse of forest and mangrove forest developed in the island.

 Flora and fauna

 In terms of biodiversity, the flora and fauna of the island is quite diverse.
 The island is rich in biodiversity, with the beautiful running of countless red crabs, clear water, and wide sandy beaches.
 Initially, four species of crabs, 16 species of molluscs (snails, oysters, etc.), eight species of plankton and two species of barnacles were found on the island.
 Besides, a species of ascidian has been found on the island, which is the first in Bangladesh.
-Besides, various species of insects including grasshoppers, butterflies, and bees are found among terrestrial animals.
+Various species of insects including grasshoppers, butterflies, and bees are found among terrestrial animals.